-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.

-Students must take either CHEM104C or CHEM105C.
+• Students must take either CHEM104C or CHEM105C.

 - 1. Apply the scientific method. - 2.
 Explain the principles of organic nomenclature, chemical bonding, reactions, and stereoisomerism. - 3.
 Describe the properties and naming of functional groups. - 4.
 Demonstrate proper laboratory techniques and skills.